Part 1 - Letters to the Seven Churches [1-3]

 - The word “angel” is used 60 times in Revelation, always to mean a heavenly being.
 This is not the senior pastor of the church.

-- Literally means “messenger” they are ususally pictured as Gods military and people who see them are frightened
+- Literally means “messenger” —they are usually pictured as God’s military and people who see them are frightened

 - God has appointed an angel to every church to represent it and care for it.
 Later in Revelation an angel puts believers’ prayers in a censer and pours them out before God.
 Angels represent us before God.